numinit/nixpkcs/README.md

 - Inject support for PKCS#11 secrets into many programs linked with OpenSSL 3
 - Patch programs that lack PKCS#11 support with an overlay

+## Changelog

+- 1.1: Many new features:
+    - **Fully declarative TPM2 and NSS store initialization!** You now don't need to do anything imperative to initialize a TPM2 or NSS store using nixpkcs.
+    - **Nginx and Nebula support**, featuring integration tests with TPM2 and NSS
+        - Note that first requests to nginx may cause a dbus timeout until the key is loaded, but subsequent requests are fast
+- 1.0: Initial release
+    - New store initialization hook
+    - Updated rekeying hook to take the key name in $1

 ## Supported PKCS#11 consumers

 These consumers are supported via a wrapper accessible via `withPkcs11Module`.